jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

 In this section you will learn how to create a branch.
 Branching is an important Development process to know as 99.999% of the time you will be required to use Branches

-1. On the bottom right hand side of your screen you will see a repo logo and the word "main" Select this
+1. On the bottom left hand side of your screen you will see a repo logo and the word "main" Select this

 2. A box at the top of the screen will appear select "+ Create New Branch From"
         - Give your new branch a name